athenarc/Bip-Ranker/README.md

 ## Moving scripts to other clusters

 To run these scripts on another cluster, some lines of code may need to be changed and additional spark-specific parameters may need to be passed in the command line.

+Particular lines that may require changes:
+  * from __future__ import print_function: remove this line if the cluster is python3 compatible
+  * master_prefix = "/".join(input_file.split("/")[:5]): where applicable, this line may need to change.
+It determines the prefix of the output directory, based on how files in the hdfs are referenced (this is setup specific).
+As is, it works for calling input graphs referenced as hdfs:///user/<user_name>/<path_to_graph_file_on_hdfs>

 # Please Cite